nyoma-diamond/portfolioManager/README.md

 Now that the project is prepared you need to get the project ID so Clasp knows where to push to.
 In the Google Script Editor, go into the `File` menu and select `Project properties`.
 Once in `Project properties` find and copy the Script ID.
 Once you have the script ID, in your local `portfolioManager` directory create a file caled `.clasp.json` containing `{"scriptId":"<your script id>"}`.

+### History setup
+> History setup method is tbd as when to record data is still an open question

-### Pushing to Google
+## Pushing to Google
 Once you have created a project in Google Scripts and are ready to push your work to Google, you need to compile the TypeScript files into JavaScript.
 To do this, run `tsc` in a terminal.

 Now that the TypeScript has been compiled into JavaScript, you can push the files to Google using `clasp push`.

-### History setup
-> History setup method is tbd as when to record data is still an open question